gnuwimp/flw/README.md

 This library has been tested on Windows 10 + msys2, Ubuntu 22.10 (intel).
 They are compiled with c++17 flag and all widgets are in the namespace flw.
 The source will not compile with Microsoft Visual Studio as it is.

-There is an amalgamated version of all source files in the top directory.
+Use then amalgamated version of all source files in the root directory of flw (flw.h, flw.cpp).
+The source files in the src/ directory are intended for development of flw.

 Most widgets are released under the [GNU General Public License v3.0](LICENSE).